skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 \end{vmatrix}
 $$

 This can be solved recursively for any n by n matrix.
+But it would take too much time.
+It may be more efficient to row reduce a matrix and go for the product of the main diagonal (do not forget the sign changes from row swaps).

 ### Co-factor of 3 by 3